pbinkley/rcb-manual/sections/03-printed-books.md

 for June, 1932 (p.
 55), as follows.
 According to information recently received, these prices hold today.
-From these figures it appears that the price of photo-offset printing surface should be somewhere be- tween $2.14 and $2.41 per 100 square inches.
+From these figures it appears that the price of photo-offset printing surface should be somewhere between $2.14 and $2.41 per 100 square inches.
 These figures agree roughly with those obtained from certain firms in 1933 and with quotations obtained in 1931.